User37som/https-github.com-dordnung-Stammwiki/Working-with-clients.md

 ## How to get client information

-There are few natives and forwards to retrieve information about clients.
+There are a few natives and forwards to retrieve information about clients.

 #### Information to know whether a client is valid or not:

 - Forward `STAMM_OnClientReady(client)`

 	This forward will be executed, after a client joined and is fully initialized by Stamm.

 	Here you can be sure to use all client natives.
 	Use this instead of forwards like OnClientConnected.

 - Native `STAMM_IsClientValid(client)`

 	This native return true when a client is fully loaded by Stamm.
 	Use this if you are unsure, whether you can use client natives or not.

 #### Other forwards and natives for clients:

 - Forward `STAMM_OnClientBecomeVip(client, oldlevel, newlevel)`

 	This forward will be executed, after a client reaches a new level.

 	Parameter oldlevel is the old level of the client and newlevel the new level.
 	The new level can also be less than the oldlevel.

 - Forward `STAMM_OnSaveClient(client)`

 	This forward will be executed, after a client was saved to the database.

 - Native `STAMM_GetClientLevel(client)`

 	This native return the level of the client.

 	For more information about levels read: [What are levels](wiki/Introduction-into-the-API#what-are-levels)

 - Native `STAMM_IsClientAdmin(client)`

 	This native return whether the client is a admin in Stamm or not.